-January 13 was the deadline for the much-anticipated Second Payment Services Directive, or PSD2, to become national law in EU Member States.
+On 13th January 2018 the Second Payment Services Directive, or PSD2, became national law in EU Member States.
 In the UK, PSD2 was implemented within the 2017 Payment Services Regulations, which are enforced by the Financial Conduct Authority (FCA).

-If open banking wasn’t challenging enough, hold onto your hats, as a deep dive into PSD2 and the FCA’s new e-money and payment services approach document — which aims to help UK payment service providers navigate their way through the new payment services landscape — has unearthed some more obscure and less well-known aspects of the regulations, which may have compliance officers reaching for a compass or an alternative navigational device any day now.
+If open banking wasn’t challenging enough to grasp as a concept, hold onto your hats, as a deep dive into PSD2 and the FCA’s e-money and payment services approach document unearths some more obscure and less well-known aspects of the regulations, which have had compliance officers reaching for a compass.

-If you’re a marketplace or e-commerce platform that handles or controls client money, then you’ll need to quickly get to grips with the finer details of PSD2, which has tightened its interpretation of the “commercial agent” and “limited network” exemptions marketplaces may have relied on to avoid becoming a licensed provider of regulated payment services.
+- If you’re a marketplace or e-commerce platform that handles or controls client money, then you had to quickly get to grips with the finer details of PSD2, which tightened its interpretation of the “commercial agent” and “limited network” exemptions that marketplaces may have relied on to avoid becoming a licensed provider of regulated payment services.

-Retail consumers can kiss goodbye to annoying card surcharges, which will be scrapped for most of us under PSD2.
+- Retail consumers kissed goodbye to annoying card surcharges, which were scrapped for most of us under PSD2.
 Charges on corporate cards, however, remain outside the scope of the regulation.

-When is a payment account not a payment account?
-PSD2 and the FCA’s 2015 Payment Account Regulations, which implemented the EU Payment Accounts Directive, have different definitions of what constitutes a payment account, which may cause some head scratching.
+- When is a payment account not a payment account?
+PSD2 and the FCA’s 2015 Payment Account Regulations, which implemented the EU Payment Accounts Directive, have different definitions of what constitutes a payment account, which caused some head scratching.

-You can see the newspaper headline now: FCA Drowning in PSD2 Re-authorisation Applications.
-Under PSD2, all existing e-money and payment services businesses need to go through a re-authorisation process to continue operating beyond mid-July.
-The FCA wants submissions completed by mid-April, as it needs to decide on “complete” applications within three months.
-However, anecdotal information suggests that much of the sector has not submitted theirs yet.
-It’ll be interesting to see how the FCA manages the applications once they come rolling in.
-The big question is, can they review and approve them quickly enough to ensure continuity of the sector and service to customers?
+- You can see the newspaper headline now: FCA Drowning in PSD2 Re-authorisation Applications.
+Under PSD2, all existing e-money and payment services businesses needed to go through a re-authorisation process to continue operating beyond mid-July.
+The FCA wanted submissions completed by mid-April, as it needed to decide on “complete” applications within three months.

 Some of the terms we’ve used are explained further in the Jargon Buster below.